nphausg/loomIn/README.md

 ## 📝 Contributing
 Contributing
 We welcome contributions!
-If you're interested in contributing to LoomFlow, here are some ways you can help:
+If you're interested in contributing to LoomIn, here are some ways you can help:
 - Fix bugs 🐛
 - Improve documentation 📚
 - Enhance features 💡